tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The illusion lasts for ten minutes, and whatever item you place in the pouch is consumed when the duration expires.

 **Quirk:** Insists on elaborate systems of passwords and magic wards to defeat rival shapeshifters and doppelgangers.

 ---

+#### Belt of Many Eyes

+1/Day

+When you are ambushed, take a standard action before the ambushers take their turns— essentially you are ambushing the ambush.

+**Quirk:** Finishes others’ sentences.

+---